mindcloud69/cmc/README.md

 ##Todo List
  **ptarrant**
- * Save/Read Logins to JSON file
- * Finish porting over old repo to this one (with no need for mod_rewrite)
  * save Server.properties file via the form
  * Op/Kick/Ban players
- * Auto-Install Script!!!
- * More Error checking if /bukkit info not found etc...
  * Split server.log into [info] and chat
  * color chat messages and remove the color format from log output
  * Manage Backup/Server_Check/Server_Restart Script Schedules